 God did send that one person for Stephanie and now her life is different because of it.
 She experienced something known as “hesed” in Hebrew.
 Hesed is a committed, faithful love that is offered not as an obligation, but given without seeking anything in return.
 No expectations and no demands.
 It’s given in grace.
 And the amazing thing about grace is that once you’ve encountered it and experienced what it’s like to receive, you can’t help but give it to someone else.
 Having said that, I’m sure you must realize what Stephanie said next.
 She said, “I just needed one person to believe I could make it.
 Just one person.
 And now I want to be that one person for someone else!”
 She did and she continues to be.

 So as I go through the day-to-day walk of life, I try to keep my eyes open.
 To look for the opportunity to be that “one person” for someone else.
 I would challenge you to do the same.
 The world needs fewer people looking out for themselves and more people looking out for someone else.
 Who is in your life that just needs “one person”?
 Because it just takes one.

 Romans 15:1-3 Msg “Those of us who are strong and able in the faith need to step in and lend a hand to those who falter and not do what is most convenient for us.
 Strength is for service, not status.
 Each one of us needs to look after the good of the people around us, asking ourselves, ‘How can I help?’
 And that’s exactly what Jesus did.
 He didn’t make it easy for himself by avoiding people’s troubles, but waded right in and helped out.”

-For the pictures of Steph and her family, head to the Picture Page.
+Here’s pictures of Steph and her family.